johntran1203/board/README.md

 #### MVP
 *These are examples only.
 Replace with your own MVP features.*

-- Find and use external api
+- Create application and deploy it on Heroku and Netlify
+- Application will have CRUD funtionaloty
-- Render data on page
+- Render appiycation in browser
-- Allow user to choose favorites
+- Build a back End with python using the Flask framework, exposing RESTful JSON endpoints
+- build 3 tables and 1 association between your tables
+- build at least 8 components
+- style my application, use flexbox or Grid and implement media queries

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*

+- have a people feedback post on my website
+- A constant  CSS changing them during the four season
+- Add a hamburger menu
-- Add second API
+- Add a second API
-- Use local storage to save user favorites
+- maybe a subscribe email to our newsletter or promotion

 ## Timeframes